Article 7 Committees with Faculty Membership

 7.2.3 Council Action on Committee Recommendations The Council shall act on all Committee recommendations in a timely manner and may review the actions of its Committees.

-7.2.4 Election of Committee Members The Chair-Elect shall oversee the processes for the nomination and election of Faculty committee members.
+7.2.4 Election of Committee Members; Revised April 16, 2014 The Chair-Elect shall oversee the processes for the nomination and election of Faculty committee members.
 Oversight responsibilities of the Chair-Elect include the distribution of a Faculty survey to determine Faculty interest in standing for election to Faculty Committees, the various nomination processes for Committee members, preparation of ballots, determination of the schedule for voting, the counting of ballots and certification of the results of elections.
 Election to a Faculty Committee shall require a majority of the votes cast.
 The calendar for election processes can be found in Article 5.D.5.

 Only Voting Faculty may stand for election to a Faculty Committee.
 Committee members who cease to be Voting Faculty may no longer hold a Faculty position on a Committee and shall be replaced.
 The Chair-Elect of the Council shall be responsible for determining eligibility for election and service on a Faculty Committee.